CompuCell3D/CompuCell3DDevelopersManual/docs/debugging_cc3d_using_visual_studio.rst

 Debugging CC3D using Visual Studio
 ==============================================

 This demonstrates how to debug compiled C++ code.
+It assumes that you have compiled with RelWithDebInfo mode in Visual Studio.

 .. note::